-Search underway for 12-year-old girl missing from home in Bollinger County
+UPDATE: Missing Bollinger County girl found

 -

+School board members, tax issues decided in regionArea voters chose school board members and decided on tax proposals Tuesday, though only about one in 10 registered voters cast ballots.
+Jared Ritter was the top vote-getter for one of three seats on the public school district's board.
+He received...

+Cape's black pastors' group planning a statement on Floyd protests1The Rev. William "Tiger" Bird Jr., pastor of Cape Girardeau's Greater Dimensions Ministries, says the Pastoral Assembly of Cape Girardeau (PAC) will be issuing a statement soon following the May 25 death of George Floyd in Minneapolis.
+PAC, made up...

-Arrest warrants issued after Bollinger County investigation into death of 8-year-old girl with special needsMore than two months after an investigation was launched into the March 22 death of an 8-year-old girl with myotonic dystrophy, arrest warrants were filed Friday by Bollinger County Prosecuting Attorney Stephen Gray and signed Sunday by Judge Alan...
+Arrest warrants issued after Bollinger County investigation into death of 8-year-old girl with special needs1More than two months after an investigation was launched into the March 22 death of an 8-year-old girl with myotonic dystrophy, arrest warrants were filed Friday by Bollinger County Prosecuting Attorney Stephen Gray and signed Sunday by Judge Alan...

 -

-Note: UPDATE: Missing Bollinger County girl found UPDATE: The Bollinger County Sheriff's Office contacted the Southeast Missourian on Tuesday night and said Febe Weston has been found and is safe, but could not provide any other details.